Sen. Jeff Merkley: 'Zero Tolerance' Refugee Policy Is Actually 'Zero Humanity'

 Merkley sits firmly among the critics of the administration’s “zero tolerance” approach, which he called “cruel” and “terrible” in the interview with TIME.
 In addition to visiting the ORR facility, the Oregon Democrat toured a border processing center in McAllen, Texas, and a respite center run by the Sacred Heart Catholic Church.
 At the processing facility, Merkley says he saw people jammed into cages that resembled dog kennels, sleeping on floors with only “space blankets” to keep them warm.
 He described what he witnessed as “disturbing.”

+In a statement, Department of Homeland Security press secretary Katie Waldman said: “We appreciate the Senator’s interest in the subject, and are happy to provide him with an understanding of the immigration process: DHS follows the laws passed by Congress and processes alien children safely and humanely.
+Contrary to any misinformation campaign, the safety of children is paramount for DHS.
+The administration has worked tirelessly to educate members on what steps need to be taken legislatively to secure our borders and curb illegal immigration and will continue to do so.
+I encourage Senator Merkley to work with the administration to fix the underlying loopholes that act as a pull factor for illegal immigration and place these children at risk from smugglers and human traffickers.”

+She continued, “At 2pm on a Friday, the Senator asked to visit a secure DHS facility over the weekend where children are present and we worked with him to provide him access.
+This presented obvious and serious privacy concerns – not to mention disrupting operations.
+He was able to visit the facility on Sunday.”

-“The whole idea of injuring children as a deterrent for those seeking asylum is completely out of character with the soul of America, a nation where the vast bulk of us are from immigrant histories,” he says, saying that the U.S. has a responsibility to provide asylum to those who seek it.
+“The whole idea of injuring children as a deterrent for those seeking asylum is completely out of character with the soul of America, a nation where the vast bulk of us are from immigrant histories,” says Sen. Merkley, adding that the U.S. has a responsibility to provide asylum to those who seek it.
 “This is not zero tolerance.
 It’s zero-humanity.
 It’s wrong.
 It must be opposed.
 It needs to be changed immediately.”

 The Senator says he plans to develop legislation to address the policy and call on the appropriate committees to take action.
 “If the committees don’t take action I want to explore whether or not we should have a shadow hearing,” he says.